bnclabs/gostore/bubt/README.md

 * Size of m-node is same across the tree and configurable with each build.
 * Finally the root node is flushed.
-* After the root node, a single block (blocksize same as m-node) of tree settings is flushed.
+* After the root node, a single info-block of MarkerBlocksize is flushed.
+  Infoblock contains arguments used to build the snapshot and also some statistics about the snapshot.
-* After tree settings, one or more blocks of index metadata (blocksize same as m-node) is flushed.
+* After info-block, one or more blocks of index metadata (blocksize same as m-node) is flushed.
 * After metadata, a single block, (blocksize is MarkerBlocksize) of marker-block is flushed.

 ** TODO: block diagram of disk format**

+## Value log

+To optimize on the `write-amplification`, Bubt instances can be constructed with values (from each key,value entry) can be stored in separate file.
+Note that this might have some negative impact on `disk-amplication` and in come cases can decrease the throughput of random Get operations.

-## Metadata, Settings
+## Metadata, info-block

-* Applications can attach an opaque blob of **metadata** with every bubt index.
+Applications can attach an opaque blob of **metadata** with every bubt index.
 This can be supplied as argument to the Build() API.
 It is upto the application to interpret this metadata.

-* Similarly settings argument supplied as argument to the Build() API is persisted as **settings** field after the root block.
+Similarly info-block saves all the arguments / parameters supplied to the Build() API, along with useful statistics about the snapshit as JSON property.
+The size of info-block cannot exceed MarkerBlocksize.

-** TODO: shape of settings map**
+** TODO: shape of info-block property**

 ## Background routines